control-toolbox/OptimalControl.jl/docs/src/tutorial-repl.md

     and plot the solution in the Julia REPL.
 Use the command `NAME` to rename the optimal control problem: `ct> NAME=ocp`.

+!!! note "Nota bene"

+    In the following gif, the plot is not displayed since only the terminal is recorded.

 ```@raw html
 <style>
 @media (orientation: landscape) { .ct-repl-img {content:url('assets/ct-repl-95x30.gif');} }